TcMenu/tcUnicodeHelper/README.md

 * U8G2 library - see the packaged U8G2 example.
 * TFT_eSPI - although the library has good Unicode support, this is another option.
 See the packaged example.

+## Includes a UTF-8 decoder for mbed and Arduino

+This package includes a strict asynchronous UTF8 decoder that needs very limited memory to operate with, it is backed by a series of tests that ensure it is quite strict.
+Given the way it operates it is possible to use it with the Print interface as it can push one char at a time.
+Safely bailing out if a stream is interrupted midway.

+## TextPipelines

+The way we've implemented the interface between primitive drawing and the Unicode handler means in future we can provide transformations, for example a rotation transformation.
+For now, they only provide the direct support for drawing on each display type.

 ## How does this support work?

 Firstly, you can create fonts by generating from a desktop font file directly from "tcMenu Designer" UI on most desktop platforms, and then they are included into your project as a header file.